The effects of e-learning units on 13-14-year-old students’ misconceptions regarding some elementary chemical concepts Scientific paper

 M. J. Sanger, J. Chem.
 Educ.
 77 (2000) 1517 (https://doi.org/10.1021/ed077p762)

 E. Ural, O. Ercan, J. Balt.
 Sci.
-Educ.14 (2015) 7 (http://dx.doi.org/10.33225/jbse/15.14.07)
+Educ.
+14 (2015) 7 (http://dx.doi.org/10.33225/jbse/15.14.07)

 N. Rizman Herga, B. Čagran, D. Dinevski, Eurasia J. Math.
 Sci.
-T. 12 (2016) (http://dx.doi.org/10.12973/eurasia.2016.1224a)
+Technol.
+12 (2016) (http://dx.doi.org/10.12973/eurasia.2016.1224a)

 N. Rizman Herga, S. A. Glažar, D. Dinevski, J. Balt.
 Sci.
-Educ.14 (2015) 351 (http://dx.doi.org/10.33225/jbse/15.14.351)
+Educ.
+14 (2015) 351 (http://dx.doi.org/10.33225/jbse/15.14.351)

-S. A. Glažar, Snovi so iz delcev http://www.kii3.ntf.uni-lj.si/e-kemija/uenota.php?a=sglazar&e=snovi_so_iz_delcev in Slovenian (Accessed September 14, 2022)
+S. A. Glažar, Snovi so iz delcev http://www.kii3.ntf.uni-lj.si/e-kemija/uenota.php?a=sglazar&e=snovi_so_iz_delcev, accessed September 14, 2022 (in Slovenian)

-S. A. Glažar, Čiste snovi in zmesi http://www.kii3.ntf.uni-lj.si/e-kemija/mod/resource/view.php?id=286 in Slovenian (Accessed September 14, 2022)
+S. A. Glažar, Čiste snovi in zmesi http://www.kii3.ntf.uni-lj.si/e-kemija/mod/resource/view.php?id=286, accessed September 14, 2022 (in Slovenian)

 H. S. Dhinsda, D. F. Treagust, Brunei Int.
 J. Sci.
 Math.
-Edu.
+Educ.
 1 (2009) 33 (https://shbieejournal.files.wordpress.com/2009/11/hsddavideditedpdf.pdf)

 D. D. Milenković, T. N. Hrin, M. D. Segedinac, S. Horvat, J. Subj.
 Didact.
 1 (2016) 3 (http://dx.doi.org/10.5281/zenodo.55468)